 The New Windsor Way

-At New Windsor School our specific and unique local curriculum framework has been developed after extensive consultation – students, whanau, staff and Board of Trustees.
+At New Windsor School our specific and unique local curriculum framework has been developed after extensive consultation – students, whanau, staff and School Board .
 This is a shared document, developed using collaborative and consultative strategies to ensure students experience future focussed and bi-cultural learning experiences that are authentic and relevant to the world in which they live and of which they are stewards.

 This document illustrates our Vision, Language of Learning Behaviour Guidelines, Local Curriculum Development Assessment and is aligned to the National Curriculum.